Stéphanie Arricau

 Stéphanie Arricau (born 14 June 1973 in Orthez) is a French professional golfer.
 She studied marketing and management and had a long amateur career as a junior and an adult before turning professional at the age of 26.
-She has played on the Ladies European Tour since 2000, winning the Unión Fenosa Open de España Femenino and the Arras Open de France Damesin 2004 and the KLM Ladies Dutch Open and the Estoril Ladies Open of Portugal in 2006.
+She has played on the Ladies European Tour since 2000, winning the Unión Fenosa Open de España Femenino and the Arras Open de France Dames in 2004 and the KLM Ladies Dutch Open and the Estoril Ladies Open of Portugal in 2006.
 She was a member of the U.S.-based LPGA Tour in 2005, but failed to retain her card.
 She represented France in the 2005 and 2007 Women's World Cup of Golf.